UHDanke/gd_docs/docs/triggers/items/count.md

 2. The item value used in the initial update is still the same, the initial Count update will update the stored value using an outdated item value.

 For example, If the first Pickup changes the item value from 0 to 1000, then the third Count instance activates another Pickup that changes the value from 1000 to 0, it will resume from the fourth last Count instance and continue in descending order.
 The stored value is updated to 1000 for the first 3 instances, then updated to 0 for all instances, then updated back to 1000 for all but the last 3 instances.

-If there is any interest in making this behavior less nonsensical, new Count spawns should discard any queued Count spawns using the same **Item ID**.

 ### Spawn Remapping